10 Tips on How Best to Conduct a Reduction in Force (RIF) or Layoff

 Employee: I appreciate your honesty.
 What do I need to do now?

 Manager: HR will schedule a meeting with you to go over the details, answer any questions, and provide support during this process.
 I encourage you to take advantage of the resources available to help you transition to your next opportunity.

 Employee: Okay, thank you for letting me know.

 Manager: I understand this is a challenging situation, and we are here to support you through this process.
 Please feel free to reach out if you have any questions or concerns as we move forward.

 Navigating a RIF Layoff is Stressful – Keystone Partners Can Help.

 Notifying employees that they no longer have a job at the company can be very uncomfortable for the HR leaders and managers delivering the message.
 Though it can be quite taxing on all involved, if it’s done the right way, departing employees will be grateful they heard the news from their manager, appreciative of the financial and career support they were given, and begin looking forward to the future more quickly.

-For more than 40 years, Keystone Partners has been helping companies of all sizes across all industries conduct effective layoffs and RIFs.
+For more than 40 years, Keystone Partners has been helping companies of all sizes across all industries conduct effective layoffs and RIFs and provide outplacement services.
 Interested in learning more?
-Contact us today to learn how we can help you conduct effective, successful, and compassionate layoffs while keeping your employer brand in-tact.
+Contact us today to see how we can help you conduct effective, successful, and compassionate layoffs while keeping your employer brand intact.

 Never miss a post.